 Following the DC, all accepted candidates are required to present a poster of their work at the main conference.

-In addition to the conference poster, each participant is encouraged bring a “one-pager” describing their research (perhaps a small version of the poster using letter or A4 paper) for sharing with faculty mentors, other participants, and conference attendees.
+In addition to the conference poster, each participant is encouraged to bring a one-page description of their research (perhaps a small version of the poster using letter or A4 paper) for sharing with faculty mentors, other participants, and conference attendees.

-Accepted Doctoral Consortium abstracts will be distributed in the ACM Digital Library, where they will remain accessible to thousands of researchers and practitioners worldwide.
+Accepted doctoral consortium abstracts will be published with the conference proceedings in the ACM digital library, where they will remain accessible to thousands of researchers and practitioners worldwide.